What are haptics on iPhone

 Ok, now you know where to find the setting, here are a few ways to make the most out of haptics on your iPhone and enhance your experience:

 If you turn on haptic feedback for your iPhone keyboard, it makes typing feel more like you're using actual keys.
-It's also kind of satisfying and helps confirm each keypress; here's how:
+It's also kind of satisfying and helps confirm each keypress; here's how to enable it:

-• Scroll down to System Sounds & Haptics.
+- In Settings, go to Sounds & Haptics.

 2. Customize haptic touch settings